ntaylor0000/ntaylor0000/README.md

 ## Hi!
 I'm Nick
-* I’m a Data Analyst and Analytics Leader based in Portland, Oregon (USA)
-* I have experience building and managing analytical teams.
-* I’m passionate about transforming data into actionable insights that drive business growth and operational efficiency.
+I’m a Data Analyst and Analytics Leader based in Portland, Oregon, with experience building and managing analytical teams.
+I’m passionate about transforming data into actionable insights that drive business growth and operational efficiency.

 ### Portfolio Projects